 Eposnow

-• Built to scale across multiple locations
+• Is built to scale across multiple locations

-• Front and back-of-house synchronization
+• Offers Front and back-of-house synchronization

-• Automated monthly performance reporting
+• Has Automated monthly performance reporting

 • Promotes table turnover and inventory efficiency

-They make systems with a lot of power and flexibility.
+Epos Now make systems with a lot of power and flexibility.
 You’ll get front and back-of-house synchronisation as standard, kitchen management capabilities, and an integrated workplace management system known as Deputy.
 Integrate with delivery apps like Deliveroo, utilise a clocking in/out feature for staff, and generate automated monthly reports for employee performance.

 Epos Now Payments lets you take up to 650 at-table payments on a single charge, an incredibly handy function when things get busy.
 If you add in Epos Now Bill Pay, you can also speed up table turnover by 20%, which is essential for those peak hours.